 - Next add the loose tea and give it a quick stir.

-- Once the color changes to brown, add sugar and the opened (or lightly crushed) cardamom pods
+- Once the color changes to brown, add sugar and the cardamom pods.

 - Now turn the flame a little higher and let the chai bubble and cook for 3-4 minutes.
 The milk won't split but make sure you do it on medium heat.
 Cooking the chai will make it richer and creamier, and deeper in color.

-- Strain into a small glass or cup and enjoy your steaming cup of kadak chai!
+- Strain into a glass or cup and enjoy your steaming cup of kadak chai!

 - A pro tip to getting that creamy delicious chai is to aerate it.
 All you have to do is with pour the bubbling chai a few times with a ladle.
 This helps the chai breath and get frothy.
 The folks at the dhabas at masters of pouring the chai from great heights!